emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

 ## Desciption

-In this lab, I ran through a scenario using Lima Charlie D&R rules to stop a ransomware attck.
+In this lab, I ran through scenarios using Lima Charlie D&R rules to stop ransomware attacks.

 ## Table of Contents